FrankDocu/Lichess-Development-Onboarding/Handling-title-verification-requests.md

 For Indonesian national titles, we set NM only for the Indonesian MN title (aka Master Nasional).

+For Canadian national titles, we set (W)NM only for the Canadian (W)NM title. http://chess.ca/titleholders

 **Relevant Gmail canned responses**
 * Title: Request docs
 * Title: Confirmed